james2doyle/pyro-swipe-module/README.md

 This module lets you create multiple sliders and then call them using their id and the modules plugin.
 You just drop a folder in the swipe directory and choose that as your sliders source folder.

+### Version 1.2 Changes

+I made it so that when you choose a folder of images, there is a new form text input that is generated for each image.
+This allows the addition of extra text, title, or alt tags.

+I also added caching to the plugin because it now fetches the files (images) that were chosen in the folder dropdown.

 ### Usage

 Suggested HTML markup using all the plugins helper keys.